update page now

 Captchas: What you need to know

-Captchas are small pictures and word puzzles designed to prevent automated access to websites by bots.
-These Turing tests are designed so that only human users can successfully pass them.
-However, cybercriminals have various methods at their disposal to get their malicious bots past captcha blockers.
-Special algorithms, Trojans or captcha solving services are used for this purpose.
-Captchas are therefore unsuitable for holistic control of automated access.
-This requires more comprehensive tools such as Bot Management Services, which allow granular control of bots on the company's own websites.
+Traditional captchas are usually small picture and word puzzles designed to prevent automated access to websites by bots.
+These Turing tests are set up so that only human users can successfully pass them.
+However, cybercriminals have various methods at their disposal to get their malicious bots past such captcha blockers – for example using special algorithms, Trojans or captcha solving services.

-Learn more about Myra Deep Bot Management
+Learn more about Myra EU CAPTCHA